 Although firmly labelled as a composer for pshycologoical thrillers, Badalamenti has gone on to work with other directors both within and outside of this genre, including the thriller "Cabin Fever" and the war-time story "Resistance" as well as the TV mini series "Dangerous Liaisons".
 Some recent films have had Badalamenti scoring historical dramas such as the afore-mentioned "Resistance", "A Very Long Engagment" and "The Edge of Love" which is based on a period in the life of the poet Dylan Thomas during WWII.
 The composer's music expresses the complex relationships between the poet, his wife, and another couple, and the soundtrack also features some period songs sung by Keira Knightley who stars in the movie.

 The album "Angelo Badalamenti: Music for Film and Television" features tracks from some of the composer's best-known work, including the films "Blue Velvet", "Mullholland Drive" and "A Very Long Engagement" and also the TV shows "Twin Peaks" and "Inside the Actor's Studio".
-See below for further soundtrack recommendations.
+See below for further soundtrack recommendations and note that "Twin Peaks" is coming back!

 There is quite good sheet music from Twin Peaks the TV series, but none of the online music stores seem to stock it at the moment.
 Perhaps it can still be found in shops or will be reprinted at some point.